Department of Computer Science

 Stony Brook, NY 11794-2424

-Pramod Ganapathi is a Research Assistant Professor in the Department of Computer Science at Stony Brook University (SBU).
+Pramod Ganapathi is a Research Assistant Professor in the Department of Computer Science at Stony Brook University (SBU) learning/teaching/researching mathematics/algorithms/puzzles.
+He has published a book, published 15+ papers in reputed international conferences/journals, been granted a US patent, won two Outstanding Paper Awards, taught 10+ courses in 25+ offerings, and has supervised 90+ master's/bachelor students.
 Prior to joining SBU, he was an Assistant Professor at the Indian Institute of Technology, Indore.
-Prior to joining IIT, he founded and ran an animation-based online higher education startup called "Learning is Beautiful", in India.
+Prior to joining IIT, he was the founder and CEO of an animation-based online higher education startup called "Learning is Beautiful", in India.
 Prior to founding his startup, he received his Ph.D. in computer science at SBU, specializing in parallel algorithms.
 His Ph.D. work is entitled "Automatic Discovery of Efficient Divide-and-Conquer Algorithms for Dynamic Programming Problems" and was supervised by Prof. Rezaul A. Chowdhury.
 Before pursuing Ph.D., he was a Software Engineer at IBM India Software Labs.

 Pramod Ganapathi was previously involved in the following projects:

 - [Autogen (TOPC 2017, PPoPP 2016).]
 This novel framework takes a serial iterative dynamic programming (DP) algorithm as input and automatically outputs parallel divide-and-conquer DP algorithms.
 These Autogen-discovered algorithms are theoretically and practically fast and have a lot of other advantages (e.g. they are energy-efficient, cache-oblivious, processor-oblivious, cache-adaptive, and processor-adaptive).